paulovn/sparql-kernel/README.rst

 (but it also means that the rendered notebook will look slightly different in a Jupyter deployment in which the kernel has not been installed, or within an online viewer).

+The `examples` subdirectory contains some notebook examples (again, they will look slightly different if viewed on a running kernel).

 To uninstall, perform the inverse operations (in reverse order), to uninstall the kernel from Jupyter and to remove the Python package::